Cruises, Santorini

 If you only have time to visit one of them, I would suggest Santo Wines.
 Their view of the Caldera is simply to die for.

-Santorini Catamaran Trip
+4. Santorini Catamaran Trip

 A catamaran trip is almost a must when on the island.
 Onboard you can enjoy exquisite local food and drinks, take a dip in the crystal clear waters, and even take some amazing photos of the Caldera.

-I can wholeheartedly recommend this half-day Catamaran Trip.
+I can wholeheartedly recommend taking a half-day Catamaran Trip.
 We had an amazing experience and the crew was super friendly.
-We visited Red Beach, and White Beach and saw the sunset over Oia.

 sunset with lots of catamarans swimming

-Santorini Lighthouse
+5. Santorini Lighthouse

 The Santorini Lighthouse is an iconic landmark on the island, providing breathtaking views of the caldera and nearby islands.